Four things:

 - First, if you are going to “replace” a CEO — you better darn well have a better candidate on hand.
 Most VCs don’t have enough of a bench here.
-Some do.
+Many of the billion+ funds do have a list of potential candidates to bring into their investments as CEOs.
 But often, the replacement is worse, especially if the company is struggling.
 Personally, I have zero candidates on hand.
 If any of the CEOs I’ve invested in don’t work out, or quit — I assume I’ll have to write the investment off to $0.

 - Third, adding a COO or other senior help is often the better course.
 If the CEO has gotten you this far … it’s often better to help her build out the team.
 Rather than hope someone new can fix the issues.